christopherhjung/c-compiler/lib/googletest/googletest/README.md

     to use with continuous integration systems, etc.
 *   Embed the GoogleTest source code as a direct copy in the main project's source tree.
 This is often the simplest approach, but is also the hardest to keep up to date.
-Some organizations may not permit this method.
+Some organizations may not permit this target.
 *   Add GoogleTest as a git submodule or equivalent.
 This may not always be possible or appropriate.
 Git submodules, for example, have their own set of advantages and drawbacks.